-The Strategy is the outcome of a significant consultation exercise in 2016, during which we sought views from everyone in the community about where we are now, where we want to be and how we can get there.
-We received more than 11,800 submissions.
-The overwhelming message was that all stakeholders wanted reform in the way we manage fisheries.
+The strategy is the outcome of a significant consultation exercise in 2016 – we received more than 11,800 submissions with an overwhelming response from all stakeholders that they wanted reform in the way we manage fisheries.

 - using new technologies more effectively.

-These reforms tick off on a number of commitments under the Reef 2050 Long Term Sustainability Plan, highlighting the Queensland Government’s commitment to the Great Barrier Reef.
+These reforms tick off on a number of commitments under the Reef 2050 long-term sustainability plan, highlighting the Queensland Government’s commitment to protect the Great Barrier Reef.

-To support the reforms, the Queensland Government is investing an additional $20 million over 3 years.
-This will deliver a boost to compliance (including 20 more frontline compliance officers), more monitoring, better engagement and communication as well as more responsive decision making.
+To support the reforms, the Queensland Government invested an additional $20 million over 3 years to boost compliance, monitoring, engagement and communication, and deliver more responsive decision-making.

-Fisheries Queensland will continue to work closely with stakeholder and the community as we implement these important reforms.
+Fisheries Queensland will continue to work closely with stakeholders and the community as we implement these important reforms.